kbob/LED-Cube/Linux/README.md

 ## Run `raspi-config`

-Use `sudo raspi-config` to change the hostname, locale and timezone, and enable I&sup2;C and the GL driver.
+Use `sudo raspi-config` to change the hostname, locale and timezone and enable I&sup2;C.  Also select the "legacy" GL driver.

 GL driver is under Advanced Options.